Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 I like how the Americans have just loaded them up.

-I don't mind a basic pizza, but I love one with mushrooms,
+I don't mind a basic pizza, but I love one.

 Yeah.